-Table 1-3 SQL Server 2008 agent optional attributes (continued)
+Table 1-3 SQL Server 2014 agent optional attributes (continued)

-About the agent for SQL Server 2008 FILESTREAM
+About the agent for SQL Server FILESTREAM

-FILESTREAM in SQL Server 2008 enables SQL-based applications to store unstructured data, such as documents and images, on the file system.
+FILESTREAM in SQL Server enables SQL-based applications to store unstructured data, such as documents and images, on the file system.
 FILESTREAM integrates the SQL Server Database Engine with an NTFS file system by storing varbinary(max) binary large object (BLOB) data as files on the file system.
 Transact-SQL statements can insert, update, query, search, and back up FILESTREAM data.
 Win32 file system interfaces provide streaming access to the data.

-The agent for SQL Server 2008 FILESTREAM enables FILESTREAM, monitors the status, and disables it.
-The agent makes FILESTREAM highly available in a clustered environment.
+The agent for SQL Server FILESTREAM enables FILESTREAM, monitors the status, and disables it.